 Home to the father of modern skiing, Sondre Norheim, Norway is a different kind of ski experience.
-Yes you have all the modern lifts and mountain huts like any Alpine ski resort however it's as much about the skiing as the overall mountain experience.
+Yes, you have all the modern lifts and mountain huts like any Alpine ski resort, however, it's as much about the skiing as the overall mountain experience.

 The locals are naturals and it's no surprise when the snow last for six months at a time.
 Meaning both Christmas and Easter are about as snow sure as you can get - you even get snow guarantees on your lifts pass they're so confident about it.
 Forget the race for high altitude, it's high latitude that really makes the difference.

-That's not to say it doesn't get a little cold, so pack an extra layer or two.
+That's not to say it doesn't get a little cold, just pack an extra layer or two.
 The pristine slopes more than make up for it.
 And they don’t let the short days of winter get in the way of a ski break either as night skiing is commonplace in most resorts and allows you to whizz down the slopes until well after dinner time.
 Skiing isn't the only option with a wide range of activities from dog sledding to star gazing you won't be short of intrigue whilst you're here.

 Flight times are similar to flying to the Alps and with regional flights to Oslo it's easy to pop over for a quick ski break, why not tag on a couple of days in vibrant Oslo whilst your at it.

 - Overall mountain experience, it's not just the skiing but everything that comes with it